tksarah/Minato/README.md

 Not syncing
 ```

-If both op-geth is not running, you will see a message like the one below.
+If the op-geth-minato container is not running, you will see a message like the one below.

 ```
 Error: error sending request for url (http://<your p2p advertise ip address>:8545/)